flexie/CSE-8803/docs/project.md

 #### One pager + 5 min pitch

 On February 25th, everybody needs to give a 5 minute pitch on their project proposal.
-That same say, the "one pager" outlining the project is due by 6:00 PM.
+That same day, the "one pager" outlining the project is due by 6:00 PM.

 #### Proposal